owenversteeg/marchintensiveplacement/README.md

 you revert my commits at random with no explanation

-so I'm putting this back here, where it should be. you get write access when you rm your repo.
+so I'm putting this back here, where it should be. not on someone's personal account. you get write access when you rm your repo.